 Megrim are caught by trawl fisheries in deeper water by Cornish vessels.
 The stocks of megrim are relatively well studied.
-Recent trends show that stocks are healthy and that fishing effort has decreased close to Maximum Sustainable Yield.
+Recent trends show that stocks are abundant and that fishing effort has decreased well below Maximum Sustainable Yield.
 In Cornwall the minimum landing size is 25cm.
 Cornwall’s trawling fleet has been reduced in size in the last 20 years.
 The majority of trawlers are using 110mm mesh and square mesh panels which allow juvenile fish to escape more easily.
 Megrim catches are capped by an EU total allowable catch (Quota).

 Cornwall VIIe,f,g and h